wbc3rd/pcb-vision/data/README.md

 This directory contains the image data (Git LFS) for the pcb-vision project.
 It also contains the necessary json files for bound box annotations used in training the model.
 The file "result.json" contains all 179 image identifiers and 1124 separate annotations.
-Running the cocosplit.py script found in the src directory splits these annotations up randomly into 70% (training) and 30% (validation).
+Running the cocosplit.py script found in the src directory splits these annotations up randomly into 70% (732 training) and 30% (392 validation).
 These files have already been generated and are present in this directory as "train.json" and "test.json".